 To avoid service interruptions during reauthorization, successive generations of the CM's Authorization Keys have overlapping lifetimes.
-The CM MUST be able to support at least two simultaneously active Authorization Keys for each registered CM.
+The CM MUST be able to support at least two simultaneously active Authorization Keys.
+The CMTS MUST be able to support at least two simultaneously active Authorization Keys for each registered CM.
 The operation of the Authorization state machine's Authorization Request scheduling algorithm, combined with the CMTS's process for updating and using a CM's Authorization Keys, ensures that CMs will be able to refresh TEK keying information without interruption over the course of the CM's reauthorization periods.